 Take a guided tour of one of Ireland’s oldest castles dating back to the 12th Century and learn the fascinating & colourful history behind the Talbot Family who owned Malahide Castle for nearly 800 years!
 Don’t get spooked in Puck’s corner!

-Explore Malahide Walled Botanical Garden & Exhibition, perfect for little exploreres with 7 glasshouses, 5000 species of plants, a grass parterre and lots of wild life roaming happily.
+Explore Malahide Walled Botanical Garden & Exhibition, perfect for little explorers with 7 glasshouses, 5000 species of plants, a grass parterre and lots of wildlife roaming happily.
 Visit the West Lawn and take your picture beside some of the oldest trees on the Malahide Castle demesne – including the contorted branches of the old oak tree and the ornamental ‘Cedar of Lebanon’ tree believed to be nearly 400 years old!

 With 22 acres to explore it might be worth bringing your picnic and a flask!